sahib/misc/thinkfastandslow/slides.typ

   = Story

   #toolbox.side-by-side[
+    #item-by-item[
-  - Goods are more valued if they are build by themselves.
+    - Items/Projects are more valued when self-build.
-  - Even if done partially only.
+    - Even if you did a small part only.
-  - Even if done poorly!
+    - Even if done very poorly!
+    ]
   ][
     #image("images/ikea-house.jpg", height: 85%)
   ]